nicks189/Roguelike-Game-/README.md

 ########## README ##########

-Created for Computer Science 327 at Iowa State University
+Created for Computer Science course at Iowa State University

 READ BEFORE ATTEMPTING TO BUILD --
  - Ncurses is required to compile (check in /usr/include/).
 If you don't have